 Pirate Parties International (PPI) is a non-profit international non-governmental organisation with its headquarters in Brussels, Belgium.
 Formed in 2010 it serves as a worldwide organisation for Pirate Parties, currently representing members from 43 countries.
 The Pirate Parties are political incarnations of the freedom of expression movement, trying to achieve their goals by the means of the established political system rather than through activism.
 Since 2016 the seat of PPI is Geneva/Switzerland.
+In 2017, PPI was admitted to ECOSOC as a special observing member.

 The name “Pirates” itself is a reappropriation of the title that was given to Internet users by the representatives of the music and film industries, and do not refer to any illegal activity.